 65. What is the ideal ventilation and perfusion ratio?

-66. A high ventilation/perfusion ratio indicates that?
+66. What does a high ventilation/perfusion ratio indicate?

-Ventilation is greater than normal, perfusion is less than normal, or both.
+It indicates that either ventilation is greater than normal, perfusion is less than normal, or both.

-Dissolved oxygen = PO2*0.003
+Dissolved oxygen = PO2 x 0.003

-An important blood buffer for hydrogen ions; important in carbon dioxide transport.
+An important blood buffer for hydrogen ions

 73. What is oxyhemoglobin?